pi108/PROJECT_2_PREP_01/README.md

 <br>
 https://www.kaggle.com/imdevskp/corona-virus-report
 <br>
-This data source had data related to actual number of new daily cases, new daily deaths, and total cumulative deaths for every county and state in the United States.
+This data source had data related to the actual number of new daily cases, new daily deaths, and total cumulative deaths for every county and state in the United States.
 <br>
 <br>
 http://www.healthdata.org/covid/data-downloads